 Institutional Engagement: During year one, twelve community colleges and six universities reported activities and progress on institutional engagement.
-During year two, seven community colleges and five universities included institutional engagement on their year 2 work plans.
-Some examples of the work:
+During year two, seven community

 - Used the DQP to gauge the appropriateness and viability of their institutions' current outcomes, their measurability, and how to improve assessment of their learning outcomes.
-The primary result was to affirm the existing learning outcomes while identifying areas for improvements in assessment processes and use of results. - Shared research, best practices, and publications on student learning outcomes assessment and used the DQP to deepen organizational understanding of their value. - Examined how the DQP learning outcomes align with the learning outcomes for the various degree programs, such as Communication, Economics, and Aquarium Science.
+The primary result was to affirm the existing learning outcomes while identifying areas for improvements in assessment processes and use of results. - Shared research, best practices and publications on assessment of student learning outcomes and used the DQP to deepen organizational understanding of the value. - Examined how the DQP learning outcomes align with the learning outcomes for the various degree programs, such as Communication, Economics, and Aquarium Science.
 In some cases this led to substantial rewriting of student learning outcome statements for the various degree programs offered. - Mapped the institution's general education learning outcomes to the DQP.
-This sometimes included a particular focus such as Writing/Composition outcomes and other times included the entirety of the institution's general education.
+This sometimes included a particular focus such as Writing/Composition Outcomes and other times included the entirety of the institution's general education.
 This resulted in changes in the learning outcomes, most often to clarification and further articulation of the institution's commitment to civic learning. - Mapped student affairs co-curricular learning activities and outcomes to the DQP to create a visual representation of how these learning opportunities contribute to the student achievement of learning outcomes.
 Although this has been frequently discussed amongst institutions, no map has been posted on the website to date.